Bharatpurohit98/Flutter-Firebase/README.md

 # Firebase-Flutter

-A simple flutter application for storing user data i.e. contacts details in firebase realtime database.
+A simple flutter application to initialize fiebase and storing user data i.e. contacts details in firebase realtime database.